 Welcome to Year 2!

-In Class 2, the teacher is Mrs Jessop and the teaching assistant is Miss Ahmed.
+In Class 2, the teacher is Mrs Jessop and the teaching assistant is Mrs Spruce.
 Please find below a brief outline of the topics to be covered this term and our daily routines in the class booklet and topic letters.
 We plan everything around our current topic making everything cross-curricular where possible.

-This half term our topic is entitled ‘Far, Far Away’.
-This is a science based topic focusing on materials and we will be linking this to our history work on castles.
+This half term our topic is entitled ‘The House that Jack Built’.
+This is a science based topic focusing on materials and we will be linking this to our work on traditional tales.
 We will be investigating the suitability of everyday materials for different tasks.
-We will also link our writing to stories that we will be sharing in class based on castles, dragons, princesses and knights.
-Towards the end of the half term, the children will be designing and creating their own castles and will have the chance to enjoy a medieval banquet.
+We will use our science lessons as a focus for writing alongside retelling and re-imagining some of our favourite traditional tales.
+Towards the end of the term, the children will get the chance to design and create their own houses.

-Children receive new homework every Friday and this needs to be handed in the following Thursday.
+The children will receive new homework every Friday and this needs to be handed in the following Thursday.
 All homework is based on what the children have learnt in class that week or research for a forthcoming lesson.
 Children should be able to attempt homework independently, but may need some adult support to help them keep on task and to answer any questions if they get stuck.
 Homework tasks are normally English or maths based, but can take the form of topic or research based activities.
-As part of their homework, children will be sent new Action Words to practise at home every fortnight.
+As part of their homework, children will be sent new Action Words to practise at home every week over the first term.

-Our PE sessions in Year 2 are on a Wednesday and a Thursday this half term.
+Our PE sessions in Year 2 are on Mondays and Thursdays this half term.
 Mr Sheahan will be teaching PE on a Thursday, but this may change after half term.
 Any changes will be detailed in the next topic letter.
 Please make sure that all earrings are removed on PE days.